During the fourth quarter:

-- The jack-up AOD III received an 83 day contract extension from Saudi Aramco expiring in December 2016, resulting in a $9 million increase in contract backlog.
+- The jack-up AOD III received a three year contract extension from Saudi Aramco expiring in December 2019.
+The extension will add approximately $112.5 million in contract backlog.

 - The West Phoenix was awarded a 90 day contract with Total in the UK, West of Shetland.
 The backlog for the contract is estimated at $17 million.

 - The West Saturn was awarded a one well contract at $225,000 per day with ExxonMobil in Liberia.
-This is in direct continuation of its current contract with ExxonMobil in Nigeria, which was due to end on December 8, 2016.
-This results in an estimated total contract backlog increase of $9 million.
+This was a direct continuation of its contract with ExxonMobil in Nigeria.
+This resulted in an estimated total contract backlog increase of $9 million.

 - Cardon IV exercised their option on the West Freedom to extend the non-operating flotel period by three months to March 31, 2017.
-Operations will recommence on April 1, 2017, and will extend to September 30, 2017, at a rate of $225,000 per day.
+Operations are expected to recommence on April 1, 2017, and will extend to September 30, 2017, at a rate of $225,000 per day.

-- We have agreed to reduce the total remaining contract value on the West Jupiter by $144 million.
+- We agreed to reduce the total remaining contract value on the West Jupiter by $144 million.
 The duration of the contract remains unchanged.
-As part of the agreement, the contract has been amended such that the compensation due in the event Total elected to terminate for convenience would ensure that the Company's backlog remained materially intact.
+As part of the agreement, the contract has been amended such that the compensation due in the event Total elects to terminate for convenience would ensure that the Company's backlog remains materially intact.
 The West Jupiter is currently contracted with Total in Nigeria until December 2019.

 * Underlying is defined as reported results, adjusted for non-recurring items and disposals